MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Demos/11 - Administer Monitoring.md

 1. Search for and select **Monitor** and then **Alerts**.

 1. Select a scope for the alert rule.
-Discuss how You can filter by subscription, resource type, or resource location.
+Discuss how you can filter by subscription, resource type, or resource location.

 1. Set the conditions for the alert rule.
 Discuss how signals define what you want to measure.